barrowclift/barrowclift.github.io/_posts/2015-08-12-home-sweet-home.markdown

   - iOS
   - Home Screen
   - Organization
+excerpt: |
-excerpt: "It's about time you get yourself the beautiful and efficient iPhone home screen you deserve."
+  It’s about time you get yourself the beautiful and efficient iPhone home screen you deserve.
 image: "home-sweet-home/share-image.jpg"
 ---